strimzi/strimzi-kafka-oauth/HACKING.md

 ### Configuring Kubernetes permissions

-Make sure to give strimzi-cluster-operator service account the necessary permissions.
-It depends on Kubernetes implementation you're using how to achieve that.
+Make sure to give the strimzi-cluster-operator service account the necessary permissions.
+It depends on the Kubernetes implementation you're using how to achieve that.

 Using `Kind` you can do: